perusio/up42-api-walkthrough/README.md

 24c78a98-3def-4ee5-853d-2d5150757f2b land_cover_classification:1
 ```

-In the first column we have the task ID and on the second one we have
+The first is the task ID and the second is the task name, clearly
-the task name, clearly identifying the task ID and what it does.
+identifying the task ID and what it corresponds to in terms of the
+workflow.

-Let us create two shell variables one for each task:
+Create two shell variables, one for each task:

 ```bash
 TASK1=$(cat jobs_job-$JOB.json | jq -j '.data.tasks[0] | .id')